-Eligibility for a service: Is based on Health Resources Services Administration (HRSA) and/or Housing Opportunities for Persons with AIDS (HOPWA) requirements.
+Eligibility for Ryan White/and or HOPWA Services: Is based on Health Resources Services Administration (HRSA) and/or Housing Opportunities for Persons with AIDS (HOPWA) requirements.
 It includes that a person must have proof of HIV status, proof of Orange County residency, and proof of payer of last resort.
-Eligibility workers are responsible for verifying this information.
+Providers are responsible for verifying this information.